nikeee/awesome-software/README.md

 - [Reverse Engineering](#reverse-engineering)
 - [Linux](#linux)

 To edit this file, you have to edit the `software.json`.
 You need PHP (:/).
-If you're done, do a `php md-autogen.php` to generate this file.
+If you're done, do a `php autogen.php` to generate this file.
 Then commit.
 You might also put this in your pre-commit:
 ```bash
 #!/bin/bash